 EPIC brings together teams of educators to provide research-proven solutions to the challenges faced in our schools.
 The teams of educators dig into academic research on a topic, share their own experiences, and decide what policy proposals best solve the challenge being discussed.
 They produce an academic research paper outlining their proposals; present the papers to media, colleagues and policy makers; and communicate their proposals on social media, in op eds and on blogs.

 To date, EPIC advisory committees have covered topics ranging from student testing, to full-service community schools, pre-K and teacher recruitment and retention.
 The policy papers that have resulted from this work have garnered the attention of state and national education stakeholders and have been used by Education Minnesota members in a great variety of policy settings.

-The next topic is student behavior and school safety.
-Submit your ideas for future topics using this form!
+Submit ideas for future topics using this form!

 Who can be a part of EPIC teams?

 EPIC research teams are open to all members of Education Minnesota because although practicing educators are the experts when it comes to education policy, the voice of the educator has often been absent in education policy discussions.
 Academics, politicians and CEOs proclaim what is best for education, often with no grounding or experience in how their proposals affect real classrooms with actual students.